Pronounced: da braf e nib

 If possible, you should not take this medication at the same time as "heartburn" medications (including proton pump inhibitors such as prilosec, nexium, protonix; H2 blockers, such as tagamet, zantac; and antacids, such as Tums, Rolaids) as these may effect how dabrafenib is absorbed.
 If you are taking Coumadin, you may require more frequent blood testing while taking dabrafenib.
 Be sure to tell your healthcare provider about all medications and supplements you take.

-This medication only works in melanoma that has one of two specific BRAF mutations called V600E or V600K, and this abnormality must be tested for prior to starting the medication to identify patients appropriate for therapy.
+This medication only works in cancer that has certain BRAF mutations, and this abnormality must be tested for prior to starting the medication to identify patients appropriate for therapy.
 In order to test for mutated BRAF, a sample of the tumor is sent to a special laboratory that performs this test.

 Storage and Handling